lzh9102/interactive-rename/README.md

 ## Description

 The program invokes the text editor of choice and populates it with filenames to be modified.
-Just change the filenames in the editor, save, and exit.
-The renames will be reflected on the filesystem.
+Just change the filenames in the editor, save, and exit, and the renames will be reflected on the filesystem.

 ## Editor Settings